 All adds, cancels, and changes must be given to Academic Scheduling for processing after Round 1.5.
 Schedulers should check with their college coordinator for processing procedures.

-Round 3 – Final Proof.
-During this round, a final set of reports are generated and given to the college coordinators for dissemination to departments.
+Also, during this round, the process of cross-listing is run and a final set of reports are generated and given to the college coordinators for dissemination to departments.

 This is the last opportunity that Academic Scheduling will be able to correct any class information before the schedule “goes live” for students to view for the coming semester.

-After this round, departments will continue to submit Add/Cancel or Change forms to Academic Scheduling for changes to the schedule.
+After this round, departments will continue to submit Add, Cancel and Change forms to Academic Scheduling for changes to the schedule.

 All other adds, cancels and changes will be accepted at any time.